 Envigado is Medellin’s little neighbor to the south.
 They used to be fully separated cities within the valley but have since melded together as the population swelled.

-Toward the north end you’ll also find an upscale dining area known as Jardines, where you can explore some of the most famous regional restaurants like La Doctora or El Trifasico, where the President of Colombia himself goes to eat whenever he is in town.
+Toward the north end of Envigado, you’ll also find an upscale dining area known as Jardines, where you can explore some of the most famous regional restaurants like La Doctora or El Trifasico, where the former President of Colombia himself goes to eat whenever he is in town.